fairlearn/fairlearn-proposals/api/METRICS.md

 * For each _base metric_, we provide the list of predefined derived metrics, using D, R, Min, Max to refer to the transformations from the table above, and G to refer to `<metric>_group_summary`.
 We follow these rules:
   * always provide G (except for demographic parity and equalized odds, which do not make sense as group-level metrics)
-  * provide D and R for confusion-matrix metrics
+  * provide D and R for confusion-matrix-derived metrics
   * provide Min for score functions (worst-case score)
   * provide Max for error/loss functions (worst-case error)
   * for internal API metrics starting with `_`, only provide G